 - You will not be allowed to register for classes until you provide proof of vaccination.

-- The bacterial meningitis vaccination must be adminstered by a Health Practitioner authorized by law to administer an immunization.
+- The bacterial meningitis vaccination must be administered by a Health Practitioner authorized by law to administer an immunization.

-- The bacterial miningitis vaccination is available at the Texas A&M University Student Health Center and most pharmacies in the Bryan/College Station area.
+- The bacterial meningitis vaccination is available at the Texas A&M University Student Health Center and most pharmacies in the Bryan/College Station area.

 - You must receive the bacterial meningitis vaccination at least 10 days prior to the start of the semester.
 The vaccination must be no more than five years old from the date you first enroll.